certinia/apex-mdapi/README.markdown

 Documentation
 -------------

-In addition to the documetnation in this README, the following blogs also cover the library.
+In addition to the documentation in this README, the following blogs also cover the library.

 - [Apex Metadata API Q&A](http://andyinthecloud.com/2014/11/22/apex-metadata-api-qa/)
 - [Apex Metadata API Streamlined and Simplified for Summer’14](http://andyinthecloud.com/2014/08/14/apex-metadata-api-streamlined-and-simplified-for-summer14/)